bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 - User list item additional information (item, label)

+### Getters available through the API:
+- `getSessionToken`: returns the user session token located on the user's URL.

+- `getJoinUrl`: returns the join url associated with the parameters passed as an argument.
+Since it fetches the BigBlueButton API, this getter method is asynchronous.

 ### Realtime data consumption
 - `useCurrentPresentation` hook: provides information regarding the current presentation;